Kennedy Wesley

-Kennedy Megan Wesley (born March 8, 2001) is an American professional soccer player who plays as a center back for San Diego Wave FC of the National Women's Soccer League (NWSL).
+Kennedy Megan Wesley (born March 8, 2001) is an American professional soccer player who plays as a center back for San Diego Wave FC of the National Women's Soccer League (NWSL) and the United States national team.
 She played college soccer for the Stanford Cardinal, winning the 2019 national championship and setting the program record for career appearances.

 Early life

 Wesley was born in Santa Monica, California, to Kristen and Kevin Wesley.
 In her youth, she participated in both soccer and gymnastics before committing fully to soccer at age 13.
 She attended Valley Christian High School, where she helped the team win a California state championship in 2017.
 The same season, she was named the Gatorade National Girls Soccer Player of the Year after scoring 22 goals and tallying 9 assists in her sophomore high school season.
 She played club soccer for SoCal Blues, with which she won the 2015 ECNL U15 National Championship.
 Wesley's play with the SoCal blues helped her gain attention with the Olympic Development Program and earn time on United States youth national teams.